yianzeng/2023-intern-fizzbuzz/README.md

 1. Fork this repo
     - Go to [this repo's GitHub page](https://github.com/cameronmccormack/loc-interns-fizzbuzz)
-    - Click `Fork` in the top-right of the page - this will create a copy of this repo in *your own GitHub account*
+    - Click "Fork" in the top-right of the page - this will create a copy of this repo in *your own GitHub account*
 2. Clone (download) the repo
     - Go to your newly-created fork of the repo (on GitHub).
     - Click `Clone or download` (the green button on the right).